-A total of 2% of students had lived in government care at some point in their lives, meaning they had lived in a foster home or group home, or had been on a youth agreement.
-One percent of youth were in care in the last year.
+A total of 5% of students had lived in government care at some point in their lives, meaning they had lived in a foster home or group home, or had been on a youth agreement.
+This rate was higher than the provincial rate of 3%.
+Two percent of youth were in care in the last year, which was comparable to the provincial rate.